 top of page

-Black maternal morbidity in the United States (U.S.) is also alarming.
-Severe maternal morbidity disproportionally affects Black women twice as much as White women.
+Black maternal morbidity in the United States (U.S) is also alarming.
+Severe maternal morbidity disproportionally affects Black women twice as much as it does White women.
 Many women suffer from sickness, pain, and anxiety as a result of pregnancy, childbirth, and/or postpartum-related issues that could have been avoided.
 Significant predictors of severe morbidity were age.
-Women younger than 20 years old or older than 30 years old were more at risk, as were women that were self-pay, on Medicaid, those with lower socioeconomic status, and those with a chronic medical condition.
+Women younger than 20 years old or older than 30 years old were more at risk.
+As were women that were self-pay, on Medicaid, those with lower socioeconomic status, and those with a chronic medical condition.

 IMG_7631.PNG